• Skip to primary navigation

 • Combine the oats, flour, brown sugar, and zest.

-• Cut in the butter until crumbly.
-Or melt the butter and mix it in until crumbly.
-(Either way works.)
+• Cut in the butter, using a pastry blender or butter knives.
+(Or melt the butter and mix it in until crumbly.
+Either way works.)

 • Sprinkle the crumb topping all over the top of the rhubarb mixture.